barty32/program-launcher/README.md

 - `ShowAppNames`:
 specifies where to show entry labels, 0=don't show, 1=in tooltip, 2=under icon & in tooltip
 - `CloseAfterLaunch`: if 1, Program Launcher will exit after successful launching of the program
-- `Language`: not implemented
+- `Language`: not implemented yet
 - `WindowWidth`, `WindowHeight`: window dimensions
 - `UseIconCaching`: determines whether to use icon caching, see [Icon caching]

+Since version 2.2 this section contains three more keys:

+- `ListViewMode`: last list view state 0=large icons, 1=small icons, 2=list, 2=details
+- `ColumnWidths`, `ColumnOrder`: widths and order of columns in details mode

 `[appereance]`
-- `IconSize`: size of icons in pixels, should be one of standard icon sizes
+- `IconSize`: size of icons in pixels, it's better to use one of standard icon sizes (16, 24, 32, 48, 64, 128 and 256 pixels)
-- `IconSpacingHorizontal`, `IconSpacingVertical`: icon spacings, in pixels
+- `IconSpacingHorizontal`, `IconSpacingVertical`: icon spacing, in pixels

 `[categories]`
 - `Categories`: a semicolon delimited list of all categories (tabs)